A new team in athletics

 “My brother is a production coordinator for ESPN, and he inspired me to go into the field.
 It can be nerve-wracking to cut in-game replays because everything is so fast-paced, and if you make a mistake it gets aired on live TV,” Fiore said.
 “It’s a great team to be a part of; this is the first time most of us have done anything like this, so we’re all figuring things out together.”

-“My dream job is to be a sports reporter or broadcaster at ESPN, and as soon as I saw the application for this internship, my eyes lit up,” said Izabel Pasquale, a freshman English, literature and rhetoric major who works the graphics station during each game in the seat right next to Fiore.
+“My dream job is to be a sports reporter or broadcaster at ESPN, and as soon as I saw the application for this internship, my eyes lit up,” said Izabel Pasquale, a freshman English, literature and rhetoric major who works the graphics station next to Fiore.
 “When I first started, I was very nervous about messing up the graphics for ESPN3 because we are live.
 But plenty of people told me that it is OK to mess up, and professionals do it all the time.
 I am not all that nervous anymore since the best way to learn is from your mistakes.”

 “This is a great opportunity to learn more about the production side of sports,” Fedorchak said.
 “We definitely have fun during the games.
 It takes a total team effort to run a successful ESPN3 broadcast.
 The producers, cameras, replay and graphics operators all have to be on the same page throughout.”